brightway-lca/brightway2/docs/contributing.rst

 * `Force-directed graph`_
 * `Monte Carlo results <http://tributary.io/inlet/4951873>`_

 The code here is editable, and the changes you make will be immediately reflected in the display.
 Feel free to make some tweaks, or even major changes, to make the visualizations nicer, easier to understand, and simpler.
-If you have for other graphics that would be useful in interpreting LCA results, or in exploring inventory datasets or impact assessment methods, feel free to :ref:`contact-developers` to get a smaple dataset.
+If you have for other graphics that would be useful in interpreting LCA results, or in exploring inventory datasets or impact assessment methods, feel free to :ref:`contact-developers` to get a sample dataset.

 Making the backend better
 -------------------------